KostasValeckas/PyLongslit/_sources/combine_arcs.rst.txt

     :align: center

-Inspecting the arc map from `OSIRIS webpage <https://www.gtc.iac.es/instruments/osiris/media/R1000B.jpg>`_ , it is able to see that overall pattern of the arc-lines is as expected:
+Inspecting the arc map from `OSIRIS webpage <https://www.gtc.iac.es/instruments/osiris/media/R1000B.jpg>`_ , it is possible to see that overall pattern of the arc-lines is as expected:

 .. image:: pictures/R1000B_arc.jpg
     :width: 100%